samuelwilliams413/samuelwilliams413.github.io/tg/btw/threats.md

 - Phantom cursed the tribe, now diseased
 - Gnomes healed Grong, said they would heal the tribe if they kidnapped the ???? (opposed gnome trade)

+Kinslayer Cleaver: +1 to hit and damage, +3 vs relatives.
+Has a notch in the blade, the notch weaps blood when in danger.

 ### Grong (1)
 - hp: 15
 - AC: 15